0 Shares

 The Scope of Online Higher Education for the Universities

 The Indian government for the first time in decades has allowed the Universities to function from fully to partially online modes, depending on the nature of the courses.
 This is like opening the gates of higher education to all through the digital window.
-So, the education that was limited to the bounds of classrooms and a handful of universities are now reachable for several remote enthusiastic learners.
+So, the education that was limited to the bounds of classrooms and a handful of universities is now reachable for several remote enthusiastic learners.
 Although the Universities are cautious at every step of digitizing education, it is a good start not only for the education facilitators but for everyone.

 At the moment, the government has allowed the top 100 Indian institutions that are ranked as per the National Institutional Tanking Framework may fully operate online except for the medical and law degrees, but the foreseeable future has the hope of progressive changes.